 Part 1: State of health and human remains

-1. Unusual and exuberant dental calculus in a nun (18th/19th centuries) from Santa Catalina de Siena, Belmonte (Cuenca, Spain): oral/joint dysfunction or facial paralysis?
+1. Unusual and exuberant dental calculus in an 18–19th-century nun from Santa Catalina de Siena, Belmonte (Cuenca, Spain): oral/joint dysfunction or facial paralysis?

-4. Disabled individuals in a medieval Belgian Cistercian monastic community: a palaeopathological perspective
+2. Disabled individuals in a Belgian medieval Cistercian monastic community: a palaeopathological perspective

-5. A high-ranking cleric with arterial calcification: vascular disease in medieval England
+3. A high-ranking cleric with arterial calcification: vascular disease in medieval England.

 Part 2: Life pathways in monastic contexts

-6. Unveiling the past: bioanthropological insights into life and death at the Santa Caterina friary in the 13th to 15th centuries
+4. Unveiling the past.
+Bioanthropological insights into life and death at the friary of Santa Caterina (Barcelona) in the 13th to15th centuries

-Andrea Sanz, Andreu Falcó, Lluís Lloveras and Carme Rissech
+Andrea Sanz, Andreu Falcó, Lluís Lloveras, Carme Rissech

-8. Bioanthropological study of human remains (14th to 15th centuries) coming from the funerary unit UF228 of Santa Caterina friary in Barcelona
+6. Bioanthropological study of human remains from funerary unit UF228 (14th to 15th centuries) at the archaeological site of the friary of Santa Caterina (Barcelona)

-9. The cloister of the monastery of Santa Maria de Roses in early modern times: the study of a secular funerary space in a religious centre
+7. The cloister of the monastery of Santa Maria de Roses in the early modern period Study of a secular funerary space in a religious centre.

-Marc Bouzas, Neus Coromina, Jordi Vivo and Lluís Palahí
+Marc Bouzas, Neus Coromina, Lluís Palahí, Jordi Vivo

-10. Life and death of the Poor Clare nuns of the Holy Trinity in Monte Sant'Angelo (Puglia, southern Italy): archaeological, anthropological, pathological, botanical, entomological, textile, chemical and documentary data
+8. Life and death of the Poor Clare nuns of the Holy Trinity in Monte Sant'Angelo (Puglia, Southern Italy): archaeological, anthropological, pathological, botanical, entomological, textile, chemical and documentary data

-11. The tomb of the Prioress Jerònima de Gort (1527–1601): an interdisciplinary approach to the female Hospitaller house of Santa Maria d'Alguaire
+9. The tomb of Prioress Jerònima de Gort (1586-1601).
+An interdisciplinary approach to the female Hospitaller Monastery of Santa Maria d'Alguaire.

-Maria Soler, Walter Alegria, Izaskun Ambrosio, Sílvia Marín and Araceli Coll
+Maria Soler, Walter Alegria, Izaskun Ambrosio, Sílvia Marín, Araceli Coll

 Benjamin Neil

-13. The ossuary of the Teutonic monastery of San Leonardo di Siponto in Manfredonia (Puglia, southern Italy): anthropological and palaeopathological data for the reconstruction of the monastic community
+11. The ossuary of the Teutonic monastery of San Leonardo di Siponto in Manfredonia (Puglia, Southern Italy): anthropological and palaeopathological data for the reconstruction of the monastic community.

-14. The day-to-day life of a feminine religious community from a multidisciplinary approach: the convent of Santa Clara (Pontevedra, Spain)
+12. The everyday life of a female religious community from a multidisciplinary approach: the convent of Santa Clara (Pontevedra, Spain).

 Part 3: Animals in the monastic environment

-15. Footprints in the cloister: the study of icnites in tiles from Santa Maria de Pedralbes Monastery (Barcelona)
+13. Paw prints in the cloister.
+The study of ichnites on tiles from the Monastery of Santa Maria de Pedralbes (Barcelona, Spain)

 Lluís Lloveras is a researcher in the department of Archaeology and History at the University of Barcelona, from which he obtained a PhD.
 He is a specialist in zooarchaeology and taphonomy, focusing on the procurement of animal foods, past animal hunting and husbandry economies and examining the role of animals in past societies beyond serving as food, employing, in particular, neotaphonomic research, geometric morphometrics, isotopic analysis, animal palaeopathological and forensic taphonomic analysis.